Need some festive ideas for decorating your Christmas tree this year? Celebrate your love of travel with a travel themed Christmas tree!

 How to improve a fake Christmas tree

-Take the time to fluff the branches to help fill in empty spaces.
+Once you get it set up, take the time to fluff the branches to help fill in empty spaces.
 Spread the mini branches in a star-like pattern, with branches spread to the left, right, top, and bottom.

-To further fill in the empty spaces, there are a few good options.
-One is to wrap an evergreen garland around the trunk to hide the metal or plastic trunk.
+One option is to wrap an evergreen garland around the trunk to hide the metal or plastic.

 Another idea to disguise a sparse fake tree is to twist a wide ribbon around the tree, stuffing it into the layers as you go, rather than letting the ribbon sit on the outside of the tree.